scipp/scippneutron/docs/developer/file-formats/sqw.md

 | :char array  | :float64        | :uint32   | :uint32 |
 ```
 - The program name is a [character array](#character-array) with value `"horace"`.
-  (Note that the first 4 bytes are the array length.)
+  (Note that the first 4 bytes in the file are the array length.)
-- The program version is a [float64](#number-uintx-floatx) with value `4.0`
+- The program version is a [float64](#number-uintx-floatx) with value `4.0`.
 - The file type can be either
   - `0` for DND files or
   - `1` for SQW files.
 (Required by ScippNeutron.)
-- The number of dimensions indicates how many rows `u1` - `u4` in the ixel data are used.
+- The number of dimensions indicates how many rows `u1` - `u4` in the pixel data are used.

 ### Block Allocation Table